Convergence Analysis of a Proximal Stochastic Denoising Regularization Algorithm: Acknowledgment

-This study has been carried out with financial support from the French Direction G\'en\'erale de l’Armement and ANR project PEPR PDE-AI.
-Experiments presented in this paper were carried out using the PlaFRIM experimental testbed, supported by Inria, CNRS (LABRI and IMB), Universit\'e de Bordeaux, Bordeaux INP and Conseil R\'egional d’Aquitaine (see https://www.plafrim.fr).
+This study has been carried out with financial support from the French Direction G\'en\'erale de l'Armement and ANR project PEPR PDE-AI.
+Experiments presented in this paper were carried out using the PlaFRIM experimental testbed, supported by Inria, CNRS (LABRI and IMB), Université de Bordeaux, Bordeaux INP and Conseil Régional d’Aquitaine (see https://www.plafrim.fr).
+We thank Arthur Leclaire for his time and discussions.